3 ways Head Starts can respond to the final rule’s call for equitable compensation systems

 The Head Start staff (formerly, Early Head Start and Head Start) compensation landscape is readying for transformation with the introduction of the August 2024 Final Rule on Supporting the Head Start Workforce and Consistent Quality Programming.
 The final rule outlines new and enhanced changes to the Head Start Program Performance Standards (HSPPS) in three main areas: workforce support, mental health and other quality improvements.

 - Establish or update a salary structure to promote competitive wages for all Head Start staff and consider responsibilities, qualifications, experience and schedule or hours worked when determining staff wages.
+This will help establish clear nonprofit salary ranges and bring more salary transparency to Head Start staff compensation.

 - Annual salaries for Head Start educators must match those of preschool teachers in public school settings or achieve at least 90% of public school kindergarten teacher salaries when adjusted for responsibilities, qualifications, experience and schedule or hours worked.
+This aims to address pay disparities and work to ensure fair compensation for Head Start staff salaries.

 - Ensure all Head Start staff receive pay that is at least sufficient to cover basic costs of living in their geographic area.
+Programs must pay at least the minimum wage and strive for a living wage.

 The final rule also mandates that programs offer employee benefits to staff by August 1, 2028.
 Specifically, programs with more than 200 funded slots must offer the following to full-time staff (+30 hours):

-- Facilitate access to health care coverage staff.
+- Facilitate access to healthcare coverage staff.

 - Provide paid leave (e.g., vacation or PTO and sick leave).